prof3ssorSt3v3/mad9034/docs/modules/week13/README.md

 ::: tip TODO before next week

 - Read all the notes for Week 14 and watch the videos.
-- Complete uability testing with 3 users before Week 14-1 class.
+- Complete usability testing with 3 users before Week 14-1 class.

 ### Assignments